Canada particularly vulnerable

 Carrier Pigeons less willing to work in the cold.

 Given Syria’s recent “have you tried turning it off and turning it back on again?”
 Internet experience, analysing what other countries this might happen to is a good idea.
-It’s a particularly pertinent question given the current America-Versus-The-Black-Helicopters scenario currently playing out at WCIT, as countries line up for …
+It’s a particularly pertinent question given the current America-Versus-The-Black-Helicopters scenario currently playing out at WCIT, as countries line up …

 Apparently not for long if Kim Dotcom is to be believed.